Doubly Robust Proximal Synthetic Controls: Weighted and doubly robust identification of ATT

-The next condition states that the marginal distribution of the confounder $U_{t_+}$ is identical for all $t_+ > T_0$.
-This condition is implied by the stronger condition of the stationarity of $U_{t_+}$, $t_+ > T_0$.
-Moreover, this condition ensures that only one imputation approach is needed to impute the post-treatment counterfactual outcomes $Y_t(0)$.
-Since this condition might be too restrictive, we present another identification approach without this condition in Section~\ref{sec: identify ATT treatment nonstationary}.
+The next condition states that the marginal distribution of the confounder $U_{t_+}$ is identical for all $t_+$, which is implied by stationarity of $U_{t_+}$.
+Moreover, this condition ensures that only one approach is needed to impute post-treatment counterfactual outcomes $Y_{t_+}(0)$.